d4rk-lucif3r/LuciferML/luciferml/supervised/README/Regression.md

                                 ada  - AdaBoost Regressor,
                                 bag  - Bagging Regressor,
                                 extr - Extra Trees Regressor,
-                                lgbm - LightGBM Regressor
+                                lgbm - LightGB Regressor
                                 xgb  - XGBoost Regressor
                                 cat  - Catboost Regressor
                                 ann  - Artificial Neural Network
-                                all  - Applies all above regressor
+                                all  - Applies all above regressors
         params : dict
                         contains parameters for model
         tune : boolean
                 when True Applies GridSearch CrossValidation
                 Default is False

         test_size: float or int, default=.2
                         If float, should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the test split.
-If int, represents the absolute number of test samples. cv_folds : int
+                        If int, represents the absolute number of test samples.

+        cv_folds : int
                 No. of cross validation folds.
 Default = 10 pca : str